METHODOLOGY

 DIAGNOSTIC ASSESSMENT

-Determining where language processing is breaking down for each student alwys involves reading, spelling, writing and articulation in a variety of combinations.
-Thus, the individuality of the student must be at the forefront of nay teaching strategy.
-Using comprehensive diagnostic assessment and integrating the students current curriculum with current lesson plans, a program is designed for each student based ontheir specific strengths and weaknesses.
-All teaching is one on one.
+Determining where language processing is breaking down for each student always involves reading, spelling, writing, and articulation in a variety of combinations.
+Thus, the individuality of the student must be at the forefront of any teaching strategy.

 Our Stories